jahid012/laravel-language-extractor/readme.md

 laravel-lang-extractor <directory-path>
 ```

-The `directory-path` argument specifies the root directory where the PHP files to extract localization keys from are located.
+The `directory-path` argument specifies the root directory where the Laravel Project to extract localization keys from.

 The extracted localization keys are written to a file named `en.json` in the current working directory.